hypergrace/diagrammatic-media-web/src/about.md

 # short performer bio

 Grace grace grace (performing as hypergrace) is an artist working at the busy intersection of process philosophy, computational media systems, and cybernetics.
-He leverages training in cello performance to create generative sound + medja installations and performances luring encounters with perception, thinking, and feeling.
+He leverages training in cello performance to create generative sound + media installations and performances luring encounters with perception, thinking, and feeling.
 Grace writes and assembles software / hardware systems with indeterminate logics aiming to create play in the unforeseeable unpredictabilities of the aesthetic event.